How Health Insurance Companies Will Subrogate Dog Bite Bills

 Key Points:

-- Legal Action by Insurers: Your insurance company can sue the person responsible for your dog bite to get back the money they spent on your medical bills.
+- Legal Action by Insurers: Your insurance company is able to sue the person responsible for your dog bite in order to get back the money they spent on your medical bills.

-- Challenges in Coverage: If the insurer believes another party is liable, they might refuse to pay, even if that party doesn’t have insurance, leaving you with the medical expenses.
+- Challenges in Coverage: If the insurer believes that another party is liable, they could refuse to pay, even if that party doesn’t have insurance, which leaves you with the medical expenses.

 - Impact on Victims: Discovering that insurance won’t cover your costs often pushes victims to file lawsuits to seek compensation for their injuries.